Aparichit0/calculator/README.md

 # calculator
-A simple javascript calculator web app
+A simple javascript calculator web app 📲

-(part of "the odin project" exercise project series)
+(part of "the odin project" exercises)

-Any feedback is appreciated... please do let me know, if you think there is an issue... specially, if it's with the core funtionality (AKA "basic math calculations")
+Any feedback is appreciated...🙏 please do let me know, if you think there is an issue!

+⌨️ Keybindings (for special keys):
+	1. All clear/reset  => "Delete" key,
+	2. Negation (+/-) => "Shift" Key,
+	3. Backspace (delete last character) => "Backspace" key

-Features:
+✨ Features:
 	1. Physical keyboard input is supported
 	2. Decimal calculation are supported
+	3. Negation of values (+/-) is supported

-known bugs:
+🐞 known bugs:
-1. if no operator is choosen after "=", then it ignores current total & start from scratch (although it's a normal behaviour in many old calculators)
+	1. if no operator is chosen after "=", then it ignores current total & start from scratch (although it's a normal behavior in many old calculators)

-goals:
-1. add new key (+/-) to enable support for negative value input